Admitted students experienced Birmingham-Southern at the Select 'Southern event held on March 1-2, 2015.

 The Healing Garden, located on the Princeton Baptist Medical Center campus, combines specially designed visual arts exhibits with fragrance and wildflower gardens to serve as a therapeutic tool for hospital staff, residents of Princeton Towers, and their families, as well function as a community park.
-It will also serve as an outdoor classroom for local high schools and colleges.
+It serves as an outdoor classroom for local high schools and colleges.

 The garden is the first of its kind in Alabama and features herbs, fruit trees, and flowers traditionally grown in the 1940s and 1950s.
 The front fence was made by local artist Heather Spencer and is designed to resemble the famous Gee's Bend quilt patterns.
 The center of the garden features a water sculpture created by BSC Art Professor Jim Neel.